 Flat and Low Slope Roofing Materials

-Our company is a professional roofing contractor and proven roofing material supplier in Massachusetts.
-Over the past 21 years, we have renovated and installed hundreds of roofs in residential and commercial properties all over the region.
-In this post we want to tell you about low slope roofing materials.
+Our company is a professional contractor and proven roofing material supplier in Massachusetts.
+Over the past 22 years, we have renovated and installed hundreds of roofs in residential and commercial properties all over the region.
+In this post, we want to tell you about low-slope roofing materials.

-We specialize in flat and low-slope roofs.
-We prefer to use only modern and Energy Star rated materials.
+We specialize in flat and low-slope roofs and prefer to use only modern and Energy Star-rated materials.

-We have all the necessary licenses to carry out roofing works of any complexity on commercial and residential real estate, including CSL and required insurance coverage.
-We always provide our clients with full package guarantees, both for materials and work.
+We have all the necessary licenses to carry out roofing works of any complexity on commercial and residential real estate, including CSL, and the required insurance coverage.
+Do not doubt we always provide our clients with full package guarantees, both for materials and work.

 PVC: durable and resistant to elements

 PVC – membranes based on polyvinyl chloride with various plasticizers.
-The main advantage of PVC is tear and break resistance.
-Not the cheapest option.
+The main advantage of PVC is tear and break resistance, but they are not the cheapest option.

-The main manufacturers of PVC materials in the USA are Duro-Last, Seaman Corporation, Flex Roofing Systems, GAF.
+The leading PVC materials manufacturers in the USA are Duro-Last, Seaman Corporation, Flex Roofing Systems, and GAF.

 PROS: